Preventing burns and scalds from liquids

 Your child’s skin needs cooler water than your own.
 Water that may feel barely warm to you could be painfully hot for a child.

-- Run cold water first, then warm and finally cold water to cool the taps.
+- Run cold water first, then warm water.

 - Test the water with your elbow or bath thermometer.
 The temperature should be warm, not hot.

 - Mix it well so there are no hot patches.
 Do this before putting your child in the bath.